AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/962663fc-03be-4b93-8e26-491c3f6244fb)

-Inside the folder is the .mp3 and the .chart file.
-These can be copied to VRDUS and now played.
-Read below.
+Inside the folder is the .ogg or .mp3 file and the new .chart file you made.
+Copy the whole folder over to VR Drums Ultimates Streamer in "VRDUS_Data\Music\Songs\".

+Example, "VRDUS_Data\Music\Songs\hbo".

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/869633b9-ced4-421a-bb62-21fbc12be50a)

-Copy the sub directory FeedBack make over to the VR Drums Ultimate Streamers isntallation folder in "VRDUS_Data\Music\Songs".
+Copy the sub directory FeedBack made over to the VR Drums Ultimate Streamers isntallation folder in "VRDUS_Data\Music\Songs".

 You're done.
 Load the game.
 Load the .mp3 file in the Note Shop.
 It will load the .chart file and the songs package contents (album.png, notes.chart, custom_noteHighway.jpg).